Sleeper (car)

-In July 1964, British magazine Motorcycle Mechanics carried an announcement from editor Bill Lawless of the use of two unmarked police "Q-cars" – a black Daimler SP250 sports car and a green Austin A40 Farina – patrolling the A20 road between London and Maidstone, Kent.
+In July 1964, British magazine Motorcycle Mechanics carried an announcement from editor Bill Lawless of the use of two unmarked police "Q-cars" — a black Daimler SP250 and a green Austin A40 Farina — patrolling the A20, a road between London and Maidstone.

-Beginnings in the West
+In addition to looking modest, an aftermarket sleeper car may sometimes appear to be a "beater" — a car that is in a visibly poor condition due to seeming neglect and lack of maintenance on the owner's part — though this is intentional and commonly described as "all go and no show"; these cars are internally modified to achieve competitive levels of performance while being presented as a standard or neglected car.

+History

+United States

 The Chrysler 300 letter series began in 1955 with the Chrysler C-300.
 With a 331 in3 (5.4 L) FirePower V8, the engine was the first in a production passenger car to be rated at 300 hp, and was by a comfortable margin the most powerful in American cars of the time.
 By 1957, with the 300C, power was up to 375 hp.
 These cars were among the first sleepers, marketed as high-end luxury cars from the traditional luxury marque Chrysler, but with a high-end homologation racing engine.
-However, these cars lose their "sleeper value" due to both their rarity (this series was highly luxurious; it was made in limited numbers and examples are very expensive), and the well publicized successes of Carl Kiekhaefer in NASCAR racing (1955–1956); though the model is an important precursor of the muscle car.
+However, these cars lose their "sleeper value" due to both their rarity (this series was made in limited numbers and examples are very expensive), and the well publicized successes of Carl Kiekhaefer in NASCAR racing (1955–1956); though the model is an important precursor of the muscle car.

+The Ford Taurus SHO (Super High Output) was introduced in 1989 as a high-performance version of the standard Taurus, which it differed on the exterior slightly by having a Mercury Sable hood, different bumpers, side cladding, and fog lamps.
+The SHO has a Yamaha-built V-6 engine that redlined at 7,000 rpm and produced 220 hp, only 5 hp less than the 4.9 L V8 of the Ford Mustang at the time, with over double the horsepower of the Taurus base model's 90 hp 2.5-liter HSC four-cylinder.
+With only subtle cosmetic differences, but power competitive with sports cars of the era such as the Pontiac Fiero and Toyota MR2, the Taurus SHO became a defining sleeper car of the 1990s.

+The third-generation Mercury Marauder was a high-performance variant of the full-size Grand Marquis using the Ford Panther platform.
+It visually differed from its Grand Marquis sister model by its monochromatic appearance, with most Marauders sold in black, and the only chrome being its window trim, wheels, and Mercury emblems on the grille and trunk lid, as well as slightly different fascia styling, exhaust tips, and headlights.
+The Marauder featured a 302 hp 4.6 L DOHC V8 mated to a 4-speed 4R70W automatic; an evolution of the Lincoln Mark VIII engine.